Joker (2019) review header image

 Writers: Todd Phillips, Scott Silver

 At times brilliant, at times pretentious.
 At times poetic, at times problematic.
-At times original, at times a case of “just change it up a bit so it doesn’t look obvious you copied”.
-Like the character the film is based on, Joker is a series of contradictions and is sure to raise a number of conflicting feelings and opinions but one thing about this film that can be agreed on: Joaquin Phoenix is astounding.
+At times original, at times a case of “just change it up a bit so it doesn’t look obvious you copied.”
+Like the character the film is based on, Joker is a series of contradictions and is sure to raise a number of conflicting feelings and opinions — but one thing about this film can be agreed on: Joaquin Phoenix is astounding.